DuniaBaxa/Dunix/englix/abc.md

 Most consonants are pronounced same as in English.
 So pronunciation of **b, d, f, h, j, k, l, m, n, p, t, w, z** is familiar and easy.

-The following consonants are pronounced differently in Pandunia than in English.
+The following consonants are pronounced differently in Dunish than in English.

 - **g** is always hard like in _girl, get_.
 - **r** is preferably trilled like in Scottish English or the rr in Spanish